Failing to report sexual offences against children

 Failure to report

-The new failure to report laws will apply to everyone over 18 (i.e. all adults).
+The failure to report laws apply to everyone over 18 (i.e. all adults).

-Once the laws start, if an adult reasonably believes (or should reasonably believe) that a child is being or has been the victim of sexual abuse, they must report it to the police—unless they have a reasonable excuse.
+If an adult reasonably believes (or should reasonably believe) that a child is being or has been the victim of sexual abuse by another adult, they must report it to the police—unless they have a reasonable excuse.

 A reasonable belief is a belief that a reasonable person would form in the same position and with the same information.
 Whether a reasonable belief would be formed will always depend on the circumstances.